Mission of the 21 H2O Ski & Fish

 Viva la Difference

 What is the difference between the 21 H2O Sport and the 21 H2O Ski & Fish?

-the added standard equipment: we couldn't have a freshwater and inshore salt water fishing boat without a trolling motor, in this case a Motorguide trolling motor mounted to the bow.
+First, the added standard equipment: we couldn't have freshwater and inshore saltwater fishing boat without a trolling motor, in this case, a Motorguide trolling motor mounted to the bow.

-two casting seats are supplied and serve double-duty, one for the bow and one for the stern.
-Their pedestal bases are affixed to the appropriate places for casting, and when cruising or for watersports they live in the cockpit.
+Third, two casting seats are supplied and serve double-duty, one for the bow and one for the stern.
+Their pedestal bases are affixed to the appropriate places for casting, and when cruising or for watersports, they live in the cockpit.

 The Chaparral 21 H2O Ski & Fish has a LOA of 21’ (6.4 m), a beam of 8’4” (2.54 m), and a draft of 32” (81 cm).
 With an empty weight of 3,200 lbs.
 (1,452 kg), full fuel and 2 people onboard, we had a test weight of 3,620 lbs.
 (1,642 kg).